MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-manage.md

 1. On the **Profile (Role)** page, choose the **Customized Pages** action.
 2. On the **Profile Customizations** page, select on or more lines for page customizations that you want to delete, and then choose the **Delete** action.

-The layout on the selected pages is reset to the default page layout for the profile.
+The layout on the selected pages is adjusted to the changes you made.

 ## See Also
 [Personalize Your Workspace](ui-personalization-user.md)